Coaching provides teens a safe space to learn tools, share their struggles and achievements, and gain the confidence they need to do their best.

 Think about what they could accomplish with conscious goal setting, an unburdened outlook, an accountability partner.
 Study habits, time management, organizational skills, general wellbeing, social relationships, family life, and more - there are all areas we can work on together.
 You may be surprised by the impact a coach can have.

-Many would benefit tremendously from being able to speak freely with an impartial adult.
+Many would benefit greatly from being able to speak freely with an impartial adult.
 I give your teen the chance to vent freely and confidentially about anything they want, and I offer trustworthy support without any judgement.

 They have the opportunity to talk about difficult subjects, such as bullying and relationships